mvinet99/BrainReg/README.md

 Note: ipywidgets and ipyevents packages need to be installed for mlab to run in jupyter.

 ## Data
-Download DBS_bT20 from the box and place it in the same folder as this code.
+Download the 'data.zip' from the Box drive, unzip, and place it in the same folder as this code.
 (BrainReg)

 ## Usage: